PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 - Make the application /api route only.
 The Laravel Passport will however not be able to work with sessions.
   For this project however, I had to work with sessions, not tokens (?)
 - Roles-based authorization should have been dynamic, possibly, allow a granular field by field limitation.
+- If token are implemented they must have 24h limit of validity.

 ### Todo
 - App access
-  - Policy secures all controller methods using the site_role.
-  - Tokens must have 24h limit of validity*
   - Middleware to deal with banned users.

-- Available for non logged :
-  - formations & course; in the resources, block some relations by role not to everything.
+  - Block some data in the json resources.